-The golden reflections in summer are a scene to behold, but the sight of snow caps in the lush green background during winter is equally beguiling.
+The golden reflections in summer at this UNESCO World Heritage Site are a scene to behold, but the sight of snow caps among the lush green background during winter is equally beguiling.

-Not far from Kinkaku-ji in northwestern Kyoto lies Ryoan-ji, translated as the temple of the peaceful dragon.
-The current structure dates back to 1488 after the original temple was destroyed during the Onin wars of 1467.
+Not far from Kinkaku-ji in northwestern Kyoto lies Ryoan-ji Temple, translated as the temple of the peaceful dragon.
+The current structure dates back to 1488, after the original was destroyed during the Onin wars of 1467.

 Ryoan-ji is also home to Karesansui, one of the most spectacular Zen gardens in Japan.
-The garden has 15 mysterious stones, laid in such a way that only 14 can be seen at the same time.
+The Zen rock garden has 15 mysterious stones, laid in such a way that only 14 can be seen at the same time.
 Amazingly, the branches in the garden cast borrowed shadows filled with moss.
 The patterns on the rocks never remain the same twice.

-Fushimi Inari-taisha Shrine
+Improve your fortunes at Fushimi Inari-taisha Shrine

 Built around 1500, the Fushimi Inari-taisha Shrine is one of the oldest tourist attractions in Kyoto.
-It is popular for the over 10,000 gates that open to each other.
+It’s popular for the over 10,000 torii gates that open to each other.

 Along the structure are smaller shrines with vendor shops and areas to relax.
 Many superstitious folks believe that visiting Fushimi Inari-taisha brings success in business.
 Try your luck and donate to the shrine to get your name etched onto your own vermillion gate.